5 - Nucleic Acid Structure

 Other Features of DNA

 The backbone of the DNA double helix is right-handed, meaning that the backbone turns in a clockwise fashion as you look down the axis of the DNA molecule.
 Within the central part of the double helix, the bases form hydrogen bonds (A with T; G with C).
 The base pairs themselves are flat (planar) and appear to stack on top of each other, much like the stairs of a spiral staircase.
 On the outside of the DNA double helix, there are major and minor grooves where the nitrogenous bases are directly exposed to the environment (see figure 5.9 above).
-Proteins that bind to base pairs within the DNA interact mainly with the major groove and to a lesser extent with the minor groove.
+Proteins that bind to specific base pair sequences within the DNA double-helix interact mainly with the major groove and to a lesser extent with the minor groove.
 These proteins bind to the double helix to control DNA replication and transcription.

 - How do DNA-binding proteins recognize the nitrogenous bases in DNA?

 The structure of the DNA double helix detailed above is the standard form of DNA (B DNA).
 B DNA is the predominant form of DNA that is found in aqueous environments, including living cells.
 There are two alternative forms of DNA, called A DNA and Z DNA (see figure 5.11).